Tanya-2301/Donors_hub/readMe.txt

-HOW_TO_RUN_THIS_APPLICATION
+DONORS_HUB
+How to run this application
-Open terminal in main folder type node app.js.
+Open terminal in main folder run-> node app.js.

 In order to run this application
 Create a CLIENT-ID And Client-Secret in Google Developer Console